tcolgate/intrepid-fstopper/doc/manual.md

 # User Manual

+The main features of this firmware are:

+- Multiple exposures: You can set up to 9 exposures for a print, each with separate duration controlled relative to a fixed base time.
+Each exposure can have a different brightness or colour.
+- Test strips can be created with the exposure varied by a fixed amount of seconds, stops or percentages.
+- A safer Focus light than the original, making it harder to accidentally turn on the white light, and easier to turn it on when you want it.

 ## What is F-Stop printing?

-The process of f-stop printing can be thought of as introducing the same f/stop control of time during printing that we are used to in shutter speeds on our cameras.
+The process of f-stop printing can be thought of as allowing us to treat our timer more like the "shutter speed" dial of our camera, and talk about our paper exposure more in terms of the Exposure Triangle we are used to with film.
 It was pioneered by [Gene Nocon](https://www.youtube.com/watch?v=xoAiBNSpg6Y&pp=ygUPZi1zdG9wIHByaW50aW5n) and is implemented in many commercially available darkroom enlarger timers.

-F-Stop printing can be achieved with regular darkroom timers by manually adjusting the timer for individual steps, but this process is time consuming and requires a fair bit of maths and/or referencing large tables of times.
+F-Stop printing can be achieved with regular darkroom timers by manually calculating the times for individual steps, but this process is time consuming and requires a fair bit of maths and/or referencing large tables of times.
+It's particularly fiddly with the Intrepid timer as we have to `+/-` our timer settings.

 F-Stop timing is particularly useful for producing test strips.
 A traditional test strip uses linear time spaces between each step.
-Since density tends to build exponentially over time, rather than linearly, this means that one end of the test strip will have much bigger steps in density than the other.
-With an f-stop test strip we can get more efficient test strips.
+Since we typically think of print density exponentially, rather than linearly, one end of the test strip will have much bigger steps in density than the other.
+With an f-stop test strip we can get can a spread of densities more like a range of zones.
+This can make it easier to quickly establish a more accurate highlight exposure.

 Additional advantages of f-stop printing include:
 - easier contrast grading.
 A 1/3rd stop of exposure time is approximately